San Diego: “America’s Finest City”

 About San Diego:

 THE FOUR INDIGENOUS TRIBES native to the County of San Diego include: CAHUILLA, CUPENO, LUISENO, and KUMEYAAY.
 The Kumeyaay, particularly, were the original inhabitants of most of the area.
 Today, the San Diego region is home to 18 Native American reservations represented by 17 Tribal Governments, the most in any county in the United States.
 Explorer Juan Rodriguez Cabrillo claims to have discovered San Diego Bay in 1542, roughly 200 years before other Europeans settled the area; in truth, the Kumeyaay people (and other tribes) had been living in the area for as long as 12,000 years prior to any European presence.
-A fort and mission were established in 1769, which gradually expanded into a settlement under first Spanish and then Mexican rule.
-San Diego officially became part of the U.S. in 1848, and the town was named the county seat of San Diego County when California was granted statehood in 1850.
+Their land was taken from them over time by others who laid claim to the area.
+A Spanish fort and mission were established in 1769, which gradually expanded into a settlement under first Spanish and then Mexican rule (part of the famous/infamous Father Juniper Serra system).
+San Diego officially became part of the U.S. in 1848, and the town was named the county seat of San Diego County when California was added as a state in the United States of America in 1850.